2020 Atlantic hurricane season: Hurricane Hanna

-The precursor disturbance to Hanna dropped heavy rain to parts of Hispaniola, the Florida Keys, and Cuba.
+A tropical wave moved through Florida into the Gulf of Mexico, leading to the formation of a tropical depression at 00:00 UTC on July 23 about 235 mi south-southeast of Louisiana.
+Moving to the west-northwest, the depression soon intensified into Tropical Storm Hanna, developing an eye.
+Hanna reached hurricane status on July 25, reaching peak winds of 90 mph and a minimum pressure of 973 mbar before making landfall on Padre Island, Texas, and later the Kenedy County mainland.
+The system rapidly weakened after moving inland, dropping to tropical depression status at 18:00 UTC on July 26 near Monterrey, Nuevo León, and then dissipating shortly thereafter.

 In Walton County, Florida, a 33-year-old man drowned in rip currents while rescuing his son.
-In portions of Louisiana, Mississippi, Alabama, and the Florida Panhandle, the outer bands of Hanna brought heavy rainfall, even threatening street flooding in New Orleans.
-Immediately after the system was classified as a tropical depression, tropical storm watches were issued for much of the Texas shoreline.
-At 21:00 UTC on July 24, a hurricane warning was issued from Baffin Bay to Mesquite Bay, Texas, due to Hanna being forecast to become a hurricane before landfall.
-As the hurricane approached landfall, Texas governor Greg Abbott announced the deployment of 17 COVID-19 mobile testing teams focused on shelters and 100 medical personnel provided by the Texas National Guard.
-Hanna brought storm surge flooding, destructive winds, torrential rainfall, flash flooding and five isolated EF0 tornadoes across South Texas and Northeastern Mexico.
-In the former, the storm destroyed several mobile homes and deroofed many poorly-built structures.
-About 200,000 homes in Cameron and Hidalgo counties combined suffered power outages.
-Floodwaters entered dozens of buildings in low-lying areas.
-In the United States, Hanna indirectly caused five deaths and caused about $1.1 billion in damage.
+Hanna brought storm surge flooding, destructive winds, torrential rainfall, flash flooding across South Texas.
+The storm destroyed several mobile homes, deroofed many poorly built structures, and left around 200,000 homes in Cameron and Hidalgo counties combined without power.
+In the United States, Hanna caused about $1.2 billion in damage.
 In Mexico, heavy rain fell in Coahuila, Nuevo León, and Tamaulipas.
-More than 250 homes in Coahuila were inundated, while at least 45 neighborhoods in Reynosa reported flood damage.
 The cyclone directly caused four deaths in Mexico and caused approximately $100 million in damage.